What Factors Affect EPC Rating?

 If you have an old hot water cylinder, then lagging with a cylinder jacket will retain the heat for longer and could save £20 a year.
 The connecting hot pipes can also be protected with foam tubes and these can be bought from any DIY store.

 Windows are responsible for up to 40% of heat loss in the home6.
 Therefore, by replacing old windows with high-performance glazing, you can make considerable savings on energy consumption by reducing heat loss.

 To understand what the independent ratings for different windows and glazing mean, this page explains what to look for in an energy-efficient window.

-Not only do windows have thermal properties, they also benefit from noise reduction (but this isn’t relevant to your EPC rating).
+Not only do windows have thermal properties, but they also benefit from noise reduction (but this isn't relevant to your EPC rating).

 If you live in a listed building, you may not be able to replace windows with double glazing but you can add secondary glazing – not as efficient but it does make a small difference.

 - If choosing new windows, look for a minimum of A-rated windows with Low-E glass.